hughperkins/clnn/README.md

   * mild perf improvement to LogSoftMax layer
   * removed FullyConnected for now
   * mild perf improvement to Narrow layer
+  * huge perf improvement :-)  Please update to latest version of [cltorch](http://github.com/hughperkins/cltorch) (should be at least commit 2f1e3e758fb or later)
 * 26th June:
   * fixed bug in Sigmoid, which wasnt resizing correctly
 * 25th June: